surfboard blog title

 Cons-

-• Weight – A poly board will typically be heavier than other constructions.
+• Weight - A poly board will typically be a little heavier than other constructions.
 This is mainly because of the dense properties of polyester foam.
 Other than heavier just being annoying, it can also make your board tougher to handle in the water.

 • Sun Damage – We all know that sun can be hard on our skin if we’re exposed to it too much.
 Well, your surfboard is the same.
 Too much heat and UV will cause the materials in it to breakdown, making your board more fragile.
 It will also cause your board to turn a not so lovely shade of yellow. :)